-In-class Assignments: 200 points (2 assignments, 100 points each)
+In-class Assignments: 250 points (2 assignments, 100 points each 1 assignment 50 points)

 During the semester there will be in class assignments that must be completed on deadline during the class period.
 Specific details will be given at the time of the assignment.